blosavio/trlisp/README.md

         The sixth rule is merely the degenerate case with zero arguments, which &nbsp;we&apos;ll discuss first.
       </p>
       <h4 id="apply-leaf-to-nothing">
-        Rule 0: Applying a leaf to nothing
+        Rule&nbsp;0: Applying a leaf to nothing
       </h4>
       <p>
         Let&apos;s imagine a picture of the first rule: applying a leaf to nothing.